Safety Training & Responsibility Levels

 For example, affected employee lockout/tagout training informs the employee that when he observes a lock and tag with specific colors and text on an energy source, the employee should not remove that lock and tag and should not start the equipment.
 Awareness-level confined space training educates an employee on confined space hazards, how to recognize permit-required confined spaces and that they may not enter a permit-required confined space.

-Awareness and affected employee training is generally short, topical and easy to deliver.
+Awareness and affected employee training is generally shorter and less technical.

 Employers authorize employees to perform designated job functions.
 Authorized person training is topical, user-level training that provides specific knowledge on the topic at hand.
 At the successful completion of training, the employee is prepared to perform one or more specific activities.
 29 CFR 1926.32(d) from OSHA provides us with a definition: